How to Reduce Your Shoulder Pain With a Dumbbell Press

 Repeated overhead activities, such as a dumbbell shoulder press with poor technique, may increase your risk of injuring the shoulder joint.
-Strengthen and care for the muscles that support the shoulder to decrease your risk.
+Strengthen the muscles that support the shoulder to decrease your risk.
 These muscles are collectively known as the rotator cuff, which is responsible for keeping the shoulder ball joint in its socket.
 It should only add a few minutes to your workout and may save you days of discomfort, especially if you are already experiencing shoulder pain with dumbbell presses.

 Step 1